fhollenbach/fhollenbach.github.io/index.md

 I am currently an assistant professor in the Department of Political Science at Texas A&M University.
 I received my PhD in political science from Duke University in May 2015.
 During the 2014/2015 academic year, I was a fellow at the Niehaus Center for Globalization and Governance at Princeton University.

-My research focuses on the political economy state capacity and state development, specifically the development of fiscal capacity and taxation in authoritarian regimes.
+My research focuses on the political economy of state capacity and state development, specifically the development of fiscal capacity and taxation in authoritarian regimes.
 I am currently working on multiple manuscripts that investigate the link between inequality and fiscal capacity in autocracies and how low levels of fiscal capacity can impact democratic politics in young regimes.

 I am also interested in the political geography of conflict and political methodology, specifically Bayesian and spatial statistics.
 Since starting at Texas A&M, I have taught undergraduate classes on the political economy of development and introduction to political science research methods.
 I have taught several undergraduate & graduate courses at Texas A&M, including Applied Bayesian Statistics and Comparative Politics Research Design for graduate students.